CyberFlameGO/svnpython/Doc/library/sys.rst

 .. data:: modules

-   .. index:: builtin: reload

    This is a dictionary that maps module names to modules which have already been loaded.
 This can be manipulated to force reloading of modules and other tricks.
-   Note that removing a module from this dictionary is *not* the same as calling :func:`reload` on the corresponding module object.

 .. data:: path